Southern New England Trunkline Trail (SNETT) and Blackstone River Greenway Projects

 Blackstone, Route 122 to Bellingham Route 126, 2.2 miles

-This section is largely discontinuous with sections of access road, wetland crossings and wood-chip pathway.
+This section is largely discontinuous with sections of access road and wetland crossings.
+Sections are owed by others.

 Bellingham, Route 126 to Center Street, 1.3 miles